-Great Britain (50,000 women in anti-aircraft units) Soviet Regular Armed Forces, "Night Witches," "Free Hunters" and others, including partisans (800,0000) Yugoslavian Guerillas Polish Jewish Women in Warsaw Uprising French, Italian, Norwegian, Ukranian Resistance Fighters American WASP's
+Great Britain (50,000 women in anti-aircraft units)

+Soviet Regular Armed Forces (800,000 including the "Night Witches," "Free Hunters" and others, including partisans

+Yugoslavian Guerillas

+Polish Jewish Women in Warsaw Uprising

+American WASP's

 Princess Yenna or Yennenga of the Mossi (early 12th century).
 At the age of 14 fought in a battle against the Malinkes.
 Her father encouraged her and allowed her to lead her own battalion with javelins, spears and bows.
 Considered the mother of Mossi nation.